Steve's New Zope Thing

 packages I work with, mostly for Gentoo now (no more new rpms).
 Experimental Gentoo ebuilds, as

-in my local portage overlay until they get added to the
+portage overlay until they get added to the

 SVN Repository, which includes some small programs I've written

 or collected in various languages, with some decent examples of Ada, Python, C, etc.

 Questions about the code, or programming, languages, tools, etc, can be asked in #code-hell

 or #ada on irc.freenode.net (see my short IRC page

 for a brief intro).
 Feel free to drop in and chat; look for nerdboy...

 - Earth Sci.
 Software - Links and descriptions of some freely